News

 I'm pretty happy with my work/life balance.
 Before, I tended to accept all projects, but you also have to know how to preserve yourself and take vacations.

 This balance allows me to reconcile my work and music.
-My work as a musician also feeds into my work as a designer.
+In fact, my work as a musician feeds into my work as a designer.

-There are many similarities between music creation and graphic design.
+There are a lot of similarities between musical creation and graphic design.
 There are the same thought processes.
 I was able to train in video clip art direction and editing, two skills I can sell today.

-Music has also enabled me to explore different types of software.
-Software is like a foreign language: the more you know, the easier it is to master new ones!
+Music has also enabled me to explore different software.
+Software is like foreign languages: the more you know, the easier it is to master new ones!

 Visual identity and global design for Moutainfire - Myriam Charvet